fedes1to/ImGUI-Zygisk-Unity/README.md

 # ImGUI-Zygisk-Unity

+to clarify, this isn't working code, but a proof of concept, i will try to fix it though as its gaining quite a bit of attention

 actually usable thing epic ITS A POC THO DONT KILL ME THANK

 Used to inject into game using zygote thingy